bank42n/sectcy/readme.md

     - **Always Show Icons**: Choose to always show the icons or only show them on hover.
     - **Include Header**: Choose whether to include the header title in the selection/copy.
     - **Toggle Buttons**: Independently enable or disable the Select and Copy buttons.
+- **Merge Folder Notes**: Right-click a folder to merge all its markdown notes into a single file.

 ## Installation